anonymousAwesome/Pokemon-TCG-GB3/README.md

 * Over 64 duellists, each with their own unique deck.

-* Two maps: TCG Island and Neo Continent, each containing their own card clubs and rewarding the player with different cards.
+* Two maps: TCG Island and Neo Continent, each containing their own card clubs and rewards.

-* A villainous organization, the Forbidden Faction, who use powerful forbidden cards.
+* A villainous organization, the Forbidden Faction, who use powerful forbidden cards such as Energy Removal and Computer Search.

-* Extra duel challenges to spice up the gameplay.
+* Optional challenges to spice up the duels.

 ## Current status: